We stuff our cushions with environmentally friendly materials.

 Both buckwheat and kapok are grown without herbicides and pesticides because these crops are not bothered by pests.
 Kapok and buckwheat are able to grow in poor soil without a problem.
 They each actually enhance the soil where they are grown.
 Let's look at buckwheat first.

-Our chemical-free buckwheat hulls are grown in the northern US and Canada.
-There are two main milling processes which produce very different hulls.
+Our chemical-free buckwheat hulls are sustainably grown as a combination "green manure" or cover crop, and a crop producing Kashi - a roasted buckwheat cereal.
+There are two main milling processes for buckwheat that produce very different hulls.
 With the ROASTING process, dust is burned off instead of using water, and makes a clean, sturdy hull that smells like, well, roasted buckwheat.
 The other buckwheat milling process is to mill the hull WITHOUT ROASTING it first.
 This produces an inferior hull which requires washing to remove dust.
 The ROASTING method, in our experience, produces a better, longer lasting hull.
 However, there are no ROASTED hulls which are certified organic.
-We have choosen the ROASTED hulls because we feel the certification process is minor in this case, since all buckwheat is grown totally without pesticides, herbicides or other chemicals.
+We have choosen the ROASTED hulls because we feel the certification process is minor in this case, since this buckwheat is grown totally without pesticides, herbicides or other chemicals.
 Click here for research on the buckwheat growing process.

 Kapok is soft, smooth, hygienic, non-toxic, hypoallergenic and environmentally friendly.
 It is breathable, allows air circulation and has healthful benefits.
 It can be reused for generations, without developing mold or decaying.
 It even floats!

 One of the few sustainable rainforest crops, it comes from the seed pod of the majestic kapok tree.
 Kapok, an ancient treasure, has for centuries, represented a prized possession and historically used by gurus, saints and spiritual masters who marveled at its unique characteristics such as its ability to shape to the body with rebounding instantly to its original fluffy shape.